Geri Larkin’s spiritual pilgrimage through Korea’s Buddhist Mountain Monasteries

 The Zen master looked at the student: “This is really true.
 What is ringing, the wind or the bells, or both?
 Whatever we say it doesn’t hit the mark.
 So finally we find a solution, that the mind is ringing.
 This is very true, but still, there is a question.
 What is the mind?”

 To this question, the disciple replied, “Tranquility, imperturbability;” seventeenth ancestor was really pleased with this answer.

 Hmmmmm.
 Bells?
 Fish?
 Gongs?
 Drums?
 Forget drumming.
 Drumming when you are crawling around on your hands and knees in the dark in a completely foreign room, trying to remember where you put your glasses just before you fell asleep four hours ago (assuming you got that much sleep).
 Trying-not-to-squish-ants practice takes precedence over any enlightenment experience.
 Especially when your under-the-breath curse that happens when you crawl over your glasses can be heard two rooms away.

 Excerpt from First You Shave Your Head, copyright 2001 by Geri Larken.
-Reprinted by permission of Celestial arts, P.O.
-Box 7123, Berkeley, CA. Find out more about this book and other titles at their website.
+Reprinted by permission of Celestial Arts, P.O.
+Box 7123, Berkeley, CA. Find out more about this book and other titles at its website.